kamilc/campers/README.md

 **Heavy Compilation**
 If you are compiling large C++ or Rust projects, you can provision a high-core instance (like a `c6a.24xlarge`) for the duration of the build.
 You get the build speed of a workstation without maintaining the hardware.

+**Client Demos**
+Share running applications with clients by exposing ports publicly.
+Use `public_ports` to open security group rules, then select "Keep running" on exit so clients can continue accessing your demo while you disconnect.

 ## Features

 - **Mutagen Sync**: Uses [Mutagen](https://mutagen.io/) for high-performance file synchronization.
 It is not `rsync`; it uses a real-time, bi-directional sync agent that is orders of magnitude faster for large projects (like `node_modules`).
 - **Automatic Port Forwarding**: Tunnels remote ports to your local machine based on your configuration.
+- **Public Port Exposure**: Open ports directly for external access - perfect for client demos.
 - **Ansible Integration**: Supports running Ansible playbooks to configure the instance on startup.
 - **Cost Control:** Encourages an ephemeral workflow where instances are destroyed when not in use.
 - **TUI Dashboard**: A terminal interface to monitor logs, sync status, and instance health.